robinovitch61/the-leo-zone/content/posts/pager/index.md

 {{< /terminal >}}
 <!-- prettier-ignore-end -->

-To support Unicode in my `viewport`, I had to consider the mapping of string bytes (usually UTF-8 in Go), to code points, to graphemes and their corresponding terminal widths.
+To support Unicode in my viewport, I had to consider the mapping of string bytes (usually UTF-8 in Go), to code points, to graphemes and their corresponding terminal widths.

 The `Item` interface handles the implementation of this, simplified below: